Oregon station

-Oregon station is a rapid transit passenger rail station on SEPTA's Broad Street Line.
-It is located at 2700 South Broad Street (PA 611) at the intersection of Oregon Avenue in the Marconi Plaza neighborhood of South Philadelphia, Pennsylvania, and is the last stop before the southern terminus of the line.
+Oregon station is a rapid transit subway station on the SEPTA Metro B. It is located at 2700 South Broad Street (PA 611) at the intersection of Oregon Avenue in the Marconi Plaza neighborhood of South Philadelphia, Pennsylvania, and is the last stop before the southern terminus of the line.
 Oregon station opened on April 8, 1973 on the north side of Marconi Park.

 Station layout

 Access to the station is via two station houses on northeast and southeast corners of Broad Street and Oregon Avenue.
-Like the neighboring NRG station, Oregon station fare control barriers are at street level.
+Like the neighboring NRG Station, Oregon station fare control barriers are at street level.